-[•] The English word mason has a very simple origin; it comes from maçon, French; "From mas, an old word which signifies house; thus a mason is a person who makes houses."-(French Enc.)
-The awkard connection which architecture is made to bear towards the mysterise involved in freemasonry, is easily accounted for on the supposition, which is undoubtedly a fact, that the Druids made use of the craft of masonry merely as a cover to their mystic worship.
+The English word mason has a very simple origin; it comes from mason, French; "From mas, an old word which signifies house; thus a mason is a person who makes houses."
+(French Eno.)
+The awkard connection which architecture is made to bear towards the mysteries involved in freemasonry, is easily accounted for on the supposition, which is undoubtedly a fact, that the Druids made use of the craft of masonry merely as a cover to their mystle worship.

-The ancient masonic record, [the examination of a freemason by Henry VI.] says, that masons knew the way of gaining an understanding of Abrac.
-On this word all commentators (which I have yet read) on the subject of masonry, have confessed themselves at a loss.
+VI.] says, that masons knew the way of gaining an understanding of Abrac.
+On this word all commentators (which I have yet read) on the subject of masonry have confessed themselves at a loss.

-Abrac, or Abracar, was a name which Basilides, a religious of the second century, gave to God, who he said was the author of three hundred and sixty-five.
+Abrac, or Abracar, was a name which Basilides, a religious of the second century, gave to God, who he said was the author of threehundred and sixty-five.

-The author of this superstition is said to have lived in the time of Adrian, and that it had its name after Abrasan, or Arbazas, the denomination which Basilides gave to the Deity --He called him the Supreme God, and ascribed to him seven subordinate powers or angels, who presided over the heavens :-and also, according to the number of the days in the year, he held that three hundred and sixty-five virtues, powers, or intelligences, existed as the emanations of God : the value, or numerical distinctions of the letters in the word, according to the ancient Greek numérals, made 365--A B P A X A Σ .
-1 2 100 I 60 1 209.
+The author of this superstition is said to have lived in the time of Adrian, and that it had its name after Abrasan, or Arbazas, the denomination which Basilides gave to the Deity.-He called him the Supremerood, and ascribed to him seven subordinate powers or angels, who presided over the heavens:-and also, according to the number of the days in the year, he held that three hundred and sixty-five virtues, powers, or intelligences, existed as the emanations of God; the value, or numerical distinctions of the letters in the word, according to the ancient Greek numerals, made 366-A B P A X A E.

-With antiquaries, Abrazas is an antique gem or stone, with the word abraxas engraven on it.
+With antiquaries, Abrazas is an antique gem or stone, with the words abrazas engraven on it.
 There are a great many kinds of them, of various figures and sizes, mostly as old as the third century.
 Persons professing the religious principles of Basilides, wore this gem with great veneration, as an amulet; from whose virtues, and the protection of the Deity, to whom it was consecrated, and with whose name it was inscribed, the wearer presumed he derived health, prosperity, and safety.

-In the British museum is a beryl stone, the form of an egg.
+In the British Museum is a beryl stone, the form of an egg.
 The head is in camio, and reversed in taglio.
-The head is supposed to represent the image of the Creator, under the denomination of Jupiter Ammon:-the sun and moon on the reverse, the Osiris and Isis of the Egyptians; and were used hieroglyphically to represent the omnipotence, omnipresence, and eternity of God.
-The star seems to be used as a point only, but is an emblem of prudence, the third emanation of the Basilidian divine person.
+The head is supposed to represent the image of the Crestor, under the denomination of Jupiter Ammon:-the sun and moon on the reverse, the Osiris and Isis of the Egyptians; and were used hieroglyphically to represent the omnipotence, omnipresence, and eternity of God.
+The star seems to be used as a point only, but is an emblem of prudence, the third emanation of the

+Basilidian divine person.

-In church history, Abraz is noted as a mystical term, expressing the Supreme God; under whom the Basilidians supposed three hundred and sixty-five dependent deities; it was the principle of the gnostic hierarchy; whence sprang their multitudes of Theons.
-From Abrazas proceeded their primogenial mind; from the primogenial mind, the logos or word; from the logos, the Phronæsis or prudence: from phronæsis, Sophia and Dynamis, or wisdom and strength; from these two proceeded principalities, powers, and angels; and from these other angels, of the number of three hundred and sixty-five, who were supposed to have the government of so many celestial orbs committed to their care.
+In church history, Abrax is noted as a mystical term, expressing the Supreme God; under whom the Basilidians supposed three hundred and sixty-five dependent deities; it was the principle of the gnostic hierarchy; whence sprang their multitudes of Theons.
+From Abrazas proceeded their primagenial mind; from the primagenial mind, the logos or word; from the logos, the Phronasis or prudence; from phronasis, Sophia and Dynamis, or wisdom and strength; from these two proceeded principalities, powers, and angels; and from these, other angels, of the number of three hundred and sixty-five, who were supposed to have the government of so many celestial orbs committed to their care.
 The Gnostics were a sect of Christians having particular tenets of faith; they assumed their name to express that new knowledge and extraordinary light to which they made pretensions; the word gnostic implying an enlightened person.